 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 The long prison sentences and hefty fines mean that any kidnapping charge, regardless of the surrounding circumstances, must be taken seriously.
 In nearly all cases you'll need sophisticated legal experience with your case.
-Contact a local attorney for a free initial case assessment to discuss how they can help with your criminal defense.
+Get the help you need by reaching out to a skilled Texas criminal defense attorney today.

 Contact a qualified attorney.